turbopuffer/turbopuffer-java/README.md

 <!-- x-release-please-end -->

-The Turbopuffer Java SDK provides convenient access to the Turbopuffer REST API from applications written in Java.
+The turbopuffer Java SDK provides convenient access to the Turbopuffer REST API from applications written in Java.

 It is generated with [Stainless](https://www.stainlessapi.com/).